-Then, at least 7 other clients texted me this week with concerns that were variations on the ‘kick the dog’ theme.
-They were all about the conundrum (what a funny word), the confusing and difficult problem that seems to be number 1 right now.
+After that, other clients texted me this week with variations on the “kick the dog” theme.
+They were all about the conundrum (what a funny word) that seems to be number one right now.

-I must say, I was rather nasty and yelled at my kid, the dog, and my husband all within about 10 minutes.
+I must say, I was rather nasty and yelled at my kid, dog, and husband all within about 10 minutes.”

 The big question is: why don’t problems stay in their own little boxes?